BusisiwePieterson/Dynamic-Website-on-AWS-with-Terraform/README.md

 - Create Key Pairs
 - Add your public SSH key to GitHub
 - Have VSCode installed
-- Install the AWS command line (CLI) on a windows computer
+- Install the AWS command line (CLI) on a windows computer.

 Now, it's time for us to get our hands dirty, but first, let's understand what Terraform is.